programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 {% include figure.html src="../images/getting-started-with-github-desktop-17.png" caption="Conflicts highlighted in our document" %}

-You will see that the conflicting section is marked with <<<<<<< and ends with >>>>>>>.
+You will see that the conflicting section is marked with `<<<<<<<` and ends with `>>>>>>>`.
 These are known as the conflict markers.
-The two conflicting blocks are divided by a ======= line.
+The two conflicting blocks are divided by a `=======` line.
 There are a number of approaches to dealing with a conflict.
 You could choose to go with either of the changes by deleting the version you no longer want and removing the conflict markers.
 You could also decide to change the section entirely and not choose either of the options.
 Once you have 'resolved' the conflict you can go onto commit and sync your changes as usual.
 When you go to commit your changes you see that GitHub desktop specifies that the commit is to merge a conflict.
 This is useful if you later want to go back and review how you managed any conflicts.

 This may seem like a convoluted approach to dealing with conflicts but it is very useful because of the control given to you in dealing with conflicts.
 If conflicts emerge on a system like Dropbox the result is two files being created.
-Although this is better then potentially loosing important changes it also means you still have to look at these two documents and decide how you are going to merge them.
+Although this is better than potentially loosing important changes, it also means you still have to look at these two documents and decide how you are going to merge them.
 If you are careful about always syncing changes you will be able to avoid having to deal with conflicts.
-When collaborating the likelihood for conflicts increases so it is useful to be aware of how to deal with conflicts before begin to collaborate using GitHub.
+When collaborating the likelihood for conflicts increases so it is useful to be aware of how to deal with conflicts before you begin to collaborate using GitHub.

 ## Version Control in a Plain Text Workflow

 So far we have only implemented version control with a very basic document.
 Learning more about Markdown and writing in plain text will allow you to use version control in more the sorts of documents you would use in your day-to-day work.
 Version controlling a Markdown document will allow you to learn the Markdown syntax while reinforcing your understanding of version controlling documents.
 [Sustainable Authorship in Plain Text using Pandoc and Markdown](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) by Dennis Tenen and Grant Wythoff will provide you with an understanding of how you could use plain text for academic writing using Pandoc and Markdown.
 Pandoc allows you to convert Markdown formated Plain Text files into numerous different formats including HTML, PDF and Word.
 The combination of Markdown, Pandoc and Version Control will provide a powerful, sustainable and flexible approach to academic writing.

+The workflow introduced in this lesson can also be used as a foundation to create static websites hosted on GitHub.
+Once you are comfortable using GitHub Desktop, you may wish to proceed to Amanda Visconti's lesson, [Building a Statice Website with Jekyll and GitHub Pages](../lessons/building-static-sites-with-jekyll-github-pages).

 ## Further Resources